Solano Park General Information

 - Solano Park offer parking permits for one or two vehicles for a charge (Note: per TAPS policy, if you live in Solano Park you may not purchase a campus permit)

 - Access to card-operated laundry facilities on site

 Shower curtains, dryer hook-ups, microwaves, dishwashers, garbage disposal systems, and window coverings in all other rooms are not available.
 In addition, additional wall-unit air conditioners are not allowed to be installed in the apartment's other rooms.
 Note: as of 8/1/12, all apartments vacating have had their washer hookups disabled and are not allowed to be utilized.

 Community (Shared) Space

-- Within each park is a community center with comfortable furniture, television, and VCR as well as a community kitchen; these centers are typically the focus of community events and may be reserved for private functions as well.
+- Solano Park has a community center with comfortable furniture, television, and VCR as well as a community kitchen; this center is typically the focus of community events and may also be reserved for private functions

 - Community recreation equipment is available for resident use by contacting one of the Resident Advisors

 - A community garden area coordinated by student staff and residents makes garden plots available to rent for a small annual fee and time commitment

 Maintenance, repairs, and pest control are provided by qualified UC Davis Student Housing staff; periodically, maintenance inspections or major projects to benefit the community may be scheduled.
 Household garbage and recyclables should be deposited in large dumpsters located on the periphery of each complex; for health and safety reasons, garbage may not be allowed to accumulate in apartments, hallways, or walkways.
 Limited storage is available by arrangement with your area park office.